 You can support our campaign by:

-Using the 6:1 #FairPay logo and Zoom background (see 'Fair Pay' section and 'Blog');
+Using the 6:1 #FairPay logo and Zoom background;

-Reading the documents we will regularly upload to share our collective efforts to advance an alternative vision for the future of Higher Education;
+Reading our analysis documents we upload ('Blog' section) to share our collective efforts to advance an alternative vision for the future of Higher Education;

 GETTING INVOLVED!
 Please contact us at

 JOIN THE FIGHT FOR HIGHER EDUCATION: STAND WITH ROEHAMPTON

 In our first phase of campaigning since May 2020, we asked the public to 'Join the Fight for Higher Education: Stand with Roehampton!' in response to pay cuts and redundancies.
 As was reported in Times Higher Education, Roehampton was the 'first UK university to announce crisis job severances'.